Gap Year Courses

 - Travel to and from Snow Wolf Lodge

-- Incidentals ($300 is plenty if used wisely, and usually this will allow for a ski trip at the end of the semester).
+- Incidentals ($400 per semester is plenty if used wisely, and usually this will allow for a ski trip at the end of the fall semester).

-Please complete the Summit Semester Application to begin the application process.
-Once we receive the application we will be in communication for the remainder of the process.
+Please complete the Summit Gap Year form to begin the application process.
+Once we receive your application, we will be in communication for the remainder of the process.